0xWhiteleaf/Switcheo.Net/README.md

 ```
 ## Options & Authentication
 The default behavior of client can be changed by providing options to the constructor, or using the `SetDefaultOptions` before creating a new client.
 Api credentials can be provided in the options.
-To instantiate an ApiCredentials object, you can provide your private key simply in hexadecimal format or you can use an encrypted private key with a passphrase.
+To instantiate a new `ApiCredentials` object, you can provide your private key simply in hexadecimal format or you can use an encrypted private key with a passphrase.

 For example:
 ```C#